kubeflow/website/content/docs/pipelines/tutorials/api-pipeline-version.md

 +++
-title = "Experiment with the Kubeflow Pipelines API" description = "How to use the Kubeflow Pipelines API to upload a local file to create a new pipeline version" weight = 1
+title = "Creating Pipeline Versions with the Kubeflow Pipelines API" description = "How to use the Kubeflow Pipelines API to upload a local file to create a new pipeline version" weight = 1
 +++